 Evening: Dinner at O’Leary’s

 If you’re going to have dinner in Annapolis, I say go seafood or go home.
 And O’Leary’s is definitely one of the best places for seafood in Annapolis.
-In fact, my Uber driver told me that it is usually a place only locals know about…except for the New York Times, which published a great review of the restaurant back at the turn of the century.
+According to my Uber driver, a lot of locals go here, so you know that means the food is tasty.

 24 HOUR TREAT: MARYLAND CRAB CAKES